Seagate/openSeaChest/README.md

 **openSeaChest_Info** - Historical generic activity logs (like total bytes written and power on hours) and performance logs (like temperature) are available for analytical review.
 Identification and inquiry data stored on the drive is also provided.
-A view of SMART and device statistics is available when supported by the drive.
+A view of SMART and Device Statistics is available when supported by the drive.

-**openSeaChest_Logs** -

-**openSeaChest_NVMe** -
+**openSeaChest_Logs** - Several binary logs are maintained on disk drives.
+These logs are not stored in the user data area.
+Sometimes these logs are reviewed by support engineers to help analyze event history on the device.
+These binary data logs are saved to filenames using the drive's serial number and date-time.
+Some logs are Seagate-specific while many others are common to the interface specifications.
+Several of these binary logs may be parsed into human-readable form by using the openSeaChest_LogParser utility.

+**openSeaChest_NVMe** - NVMe interface devices tend to have unique commands and challenges.
+Many of these commands are also unique to NVMe SSD products.
+This tool gathers the most important commands under one title.
+This tool is similar to openSeaChest_Basics but for NVMe.

+**openSeaChest_PassThroughTest** - A comprehensive command line tool that can be used to identify and analyze the unique quirks which may be present in a USB-to-SATA or USB-to-NVMe bridge adapter.
+The findings from this tool are studied to help optimize openSeaChest libraries to send the best and safest device interface commands, which are passed through to the storage device.

-**openSeaChest_PowerControl** - Seagate disk drives offer a multitude of options to manage power.
+**openSeaChest_PowerControl** - Disk drives offer a multitude of options to manage power.
 This tool manipulates the various power modes.
+Some power commands are Seagate-specific while many others are common to the interface specifications.

 **openSeaChest_Security** - Various settings are available on modern Seagate disk drives which may be locked and unlocked.
 These settings may interact with the operating systems and systems BIOS.
-Options also include cryptographic erase for Self-Encrypting Drives (SED).
+Options also include ATA Security Erase for SATA interface drives.

 **openSeaChest_SMART** - This tool provides a closer look at the collected SMART attributes data.
 SMART stands for Self-Monitoring, Analysis and Reporting